abhi-singh-123/Lending-club-case-study/README.md

       # Summary and Insights

 #### Univariate Analysis

+This was done majorly to understand the general distriution

       - A total of ~13.6% customers in total are defaulters
       - 73% customers went for shorter term loan of 36months term while 27% went for 60 months term loan
       - Interest rate is more densed between 10-15%